IDIOM CONNECTION

 grin and bear it

-- to endure something unpleasant with good humor
+- to endure something unpleasant while trying to remain happy

-I have to grin and bear it when my supervisor becomes angry with me.
+I have to grin and bear it when my boss becomes angry with me.

 grin like a Cheshire cat